K-Scar

 Cheorwon

-The same fields where 15,000 soldiers died in 9 days now shelters thousands of endangered cranes each winter, protected by the border.
+The same fields where 15,000 soldiers died in 9 days now shelter thousands of endangered cranes each winter, protected by the border.

 Workers Party Headquarters, Cheorwon